List of space travellers by first flight: Table parameters

 All entries are dated from launch time in Coordinated Universal Time (UTC), which on occasion is one day earlier than the local date of launches from sites in the Eastern Hemisphere such as Baikonur and one day later than the local date of launches from sites in the Western Hemisphere such as Cape Canaveral.

 As a rule, dual nationals fly under a single flag when flying as professional spacecrew and/or when flying on government-operated spacecraft, and this is the flag they are listed under in the table.
-For the spaceflights of dual nationals who are private citizens flying on commercial spacecraft as ordinary passengers, the flags displayed are those of their countries of birth, unless the space traveller did not hold citizenship of that country and/or otherwise made clear (s)he intended to represent a different nationality.
+For the spaceflights of dual nationals who are private citizens flying on commercial spacecraft as ordinary passengers, the flags displayed are those of their countries of birth, unless the space traveller did not hold citizenship of that country and/or otherwise made clear they intended to represent a different nationality.

 Table

 Yuri Gagarin, the first person in space and in orbit.

 Alan Shepard, the first American and the second person in space.

 John Glenn, the first American to orbit the Earth and 5th person in space.

 Valentina Tereshkova, the first woman and 12th person in space.

 Alexei Leonov, joint 17th in space and first to perform an EVA.

 John Young, 19th person in space, first to fly solo around the Moon and first to command a Space Shuttle.